jovikowi42/taters/README.md

 taters
 ======

+What is taters, precioussss?

-General stuff, spuds, crisps, fries, chips, you name it
+General stuff, spuds, crisps, fries, chips, you name it.